-EA-18G Growler is the most advanced airborne electronic attack (AEA) aircraft, capable of operating either from an aircraft carrier or from land-bases.
-The Growler was developed as a replacement for the US Navy EA-6B Prowler aircraft that entered service in 1971 and retired in March 2019.
+EA-18G Growler is the most advanced airborne electronic attack (AEA) aircraft, capable of operating either from an aircraft carrier or from land bases.
+The Growler was developed as a replacement for the US Navy EA-6B Prowler aircraft, which entered service in 1971 and retired in March 2019.

 The Growler is a derivative of the combat-proven two-seat F/A-18 Hornet, the US Navy’s maritime strike aircraft.
 The primary missions of the aircraft are electronic attack (EA) and suppression of enemy air defences (SEAD), particularly at the start and ongoing early stages of hostilities.

 The Growler aircraft has 11 weapon stations for carrying electronic mission systems and weapons.
 It can be used to carry out conventional strike missions when the requirements for EA and SEAD sorties are reduced.

-The US Navy awarded a five-year system development and demonstration (SDD) contract in December 2003.
+The US Navy (USN) awarded a five-year system development and demonstration (SDD) contract in December 2003.
 A contract for the first four production aircraft was signed in July 2006.

 The Growler aircraft’s first test flight was successfully completed in August 2006.
 This was followed by delivery of the first two test aircraft to the USN in September and November 2006.
 The first production aircraft was delivered to the USN in September 2007.

 The SDD programme concluded with initial operational capability in late 2009, when the first of ten electronic attack squadrons (VAQ) began EA-18G operations.
 In service, the aircraft carries out a range of missions, including stand-off and escort jamming, surveillance, and strike.

 Naval Air Systems Command PMA-265 is the USN acquisition office for the EA-18G.
 The Boeing Company is the prime contractor and weapon system integrator.
 Boeing also leads the EA-18G Growler industry team.
 Northrop Grumman is the principal subcontractor and airborne electronic attack subsystem integrator.

-The EA-18G Growler fleet is based at Naval Air Station Whidbey Island, Washington.
+The EA-18G Growler fleet is based at NAS Whidbey Island.